• Skip to primary navigation

 If you've got your ingredients and equipment at the ready, it's time to start making some festive fudge!

 Step 2: Place 5 candy canes into a food bag and use a rolling pin to bash them into small chunks with a few crumbs.
-Set them aside to top the fudge with.
+Set them aside to top the fudge with later.

-Step 4: Place the saucepan over low heat and stir the mixture gently until the chocolate has fully melted.
+Step 4: Place the saucepan over low heat on the stove and stir the mixture gently until the chocolate has fully melted.
 It will look thick and glossy.

 white chocolate peppermint fudge mixture in saucepan